 Have you ever had a friend tell you that breaking up with their lover is too difficult for them?
-When it comes to ending a long-term relationship, the truth is that it could be tough.
+When it comes to ending a long-term relationship, the truth is that it can be tough.
 Many other close connections are significantly different from our bonds with serious partners.
-It could be difficult to envisage the preceding days without someone you’ve known for a long time, let alone the shifting dynamics of friendships or support from each other’s families.
+It could be difficult to imagine the preceding days without someone you’ve known for a long time, let alone the shifting dynamics of friendships or support from each other’s families.
 However, it’s fine to decide you’re ready for a new chapter in your life when your heart tells you it’s time.
-This post discusses in detail how to end a long-term relationship regardless of the situation or the person in question.
+This post discusses, in detail,l how to end a long-term relationship, regardless of the situation or the person in question.

 Let’s set the ball rolling…

 How to End a Relationship With Someone You Love